0-Ioniel-0/guppy_MR/README.md

 10) heterozygosity in family
 11) BAMSurgeon simulation (FNR)

-Note that some scripts need to be edited to change DP thresholds, individuals' positions in the VCF files, header length.
+Note that some scripts need to be edited to change your DP thresholds, individuals' positions in the VCF files, header length.
+For help or comments, contact: k.burda[a]amu.edu.pl